Abdullahi-Mohammedamin/abuu/README.md

 ## Description
 {This is website which translates your gender,year of birth and your birthday into Akan names which was used by ghanian people. }
 ## Setup procedure;
-* This is a great place
+* Search for github username;Abdullahi-Mohammedamin
-* to list setup instructions
+* Click on the clone or download button.
-* in a simple
+* Open the terminal.
-* easy-to-understand
+* paste the link of github
-* format
+* ENTER
 ### License
 *{MIT}*
 Copyright (c) {2020} **{ABUDEE  ARBAC BILII}**